Blynk-App-Publishing/Startup-Repo-Template/README.md

-Afterwards, please press on the green "New Issue" button to theright:
+Afterwards, please press on the green "New Issue" button to the right: